sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 the API and, as part of the Sourcegraph CLI, provide a tool to produce those diffs wherever you can run the CLI with whatever Docker container you want?

-The server-side would then only have concern itself with diffs and how to publish them on code hosts as pull and merge requests, how to sync them, how to track them, how to rate limit their creation, etc. We wouldn't have to ship a new release every time we came up with a new way to produce diffs.
+The server-side would then only have concern itself with diffs: how to publish them on code hosts as pull and merge requests, how to sync them, how to track them, how to rate limit their creation, etc. We wouldn't have to ship a new release every time we came up with a new way to produce diffs.
 And our